 Step 1 – Level the Ground and Place the Concrete Blocks

-Since this shed was built in California where it does not snow, the foundation was made using solid concrete blocks.
-You could purchase these blocks at your local hardware store such as HomeDepot.
-This foundation method is fairly straight forward, inexpensive, and doesn’t require much dirt-digging.
+Since this shed was built in California, where it does not snow, the foundation was made using solid concrete blocks.
+You could purchase these blocks at your local hardware store, such as HomeDepot.
+This foundation method is fairly straightforward, inexpensive, and doesn’t require much dirt-digging.

 First, level the ground to eliminate any slopes and high/low areas.
 Then take 4x8x16 concrete blocks and lay them out per provided dimensions.
-Pull a measurement diagonally from four corners to check if dimensions are the same.
+Pull a measurement diagonally from four corners to check if the dimensions are the same.
 This will ensure that foundation is perfectly squared.
 Use a string or a straight board to make sure all blocks are leveled at the same height.